 Auditors Recommendation: We recommend that the School establish a system to communicate and record pension related transactions throughout the fiscal year with its third-party accounting provider.

-School's Response: Our bookkeeper will work with our current third-party auditor to establish a system that will ensure that all pension related transactions are recorded properly.
+Action Taken: Management will work with our current third-party auditor to establish a system that will ensure that all pension related transactions are recorded properly by the next fiscal year end.